 NOTE 4-The subelements of a composite, declared signal are not declared signals.
-Moreover, such subelements cannot be of file types or protected types (see 5.3.1).

 NOTE 5-A signal may be of a formal generic type.
 Depending on the implementation, various determinations and checks may be done during analysis of an instance of the enclosing declaration that defines the formal generic type, or they may be deferred until the design hierarchy is elaborated.
 These include: determining whether a signal or a subelement of a signal is resolved, based on the actual generic subtype; determining the implicit default value; checking that the actual generic type is neither an access type nor contains a subelement of an access type.